AdrienFabre/articles-rails-react/README.md

   - The data persisted and updated with each new page load.
   - The likes are global and not per user.

-### User Stories
+### User journey

 - As a global user of the 'Sharing App'

-  - So I can visualise all the articles at once
+  - In order to visualise all the articles at once

     - I need to read the list of articles with: